-The club was awarded the FA Charter Community standard status in 2015 and has an ethos to grow and support the club in the local Community and promote the success of all the teams.
+The club was awarded the FA Charter Community standard status in 2015 and has an ethos to grow and support the club in the local Community whilst promoting the success of all the teams.

 In 2020 the club was promoted to Division 1 of the Kent County League, and a new Sponsor, Committee and management team was put in place to push the Club for further promotion and ultimately into SCEFL.
 The plan was going very well with the team 7 points clear at the top of the league when unfortunately, Covid19 brought the season to an end.
-However, the club was undeterred and continued to enhance the whole stadium and make our aspirations known to enter the SCEFL Division 1.
+However, the club was undeterred and continued to upgrade the stadium to the level required for SCEFL Division 1.

 In 2021, the club’s hard work paid off with the announcement of its acceptance into the Southern Counties East Football League Division 1 at Step 6 of the non-league pyramid.
 In its first season the club had a tremendous effort finishing third in the league and reaching the playoff final, after beating Snodland in the first play-off game 1-0 in front of a record crowd of 501.
-Unfortunately the final was lost 2-1 aet to Sutton Athletic who had finished second.
+Unfortunately, the final was lost 2-1 aet to Sutton Athletic who had finished second.
 This was outstanding achievement in the first year.
 Season 2022/23 started well and for much of the time the ‘Larks’ were head to head with Snodland at the top of the table, but unfortunately the form dipped towards the end of the season and ended up finishing 5th and in the playoffs once again.
 The semi-final tie was played away to Tooting Bec, and a closely contested match finished 0-0 and Tooting went through on penalties.
 The club also had its best season ever in the FC Vase reaching the third round proper.

 1961 – Larkfield & New Hythe Wanderers formed and play in the Maidstone and District Saturday league.